sidravic/sidravic.github.io/_posts/2020-03-11-Categorical-Cross-Entropy.md

 ```
 <br>

-Now given our model and a log softmax function are as follows
+Now given our model and a log softmax function are as follows.
+Ignore the placeholder `MSELoss` used in the code.

 ```python
 class Model(nn.Module):